programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

     return page_im
 ```
-We are now ready to apply this method to all pages of a pdf file in order to create a new version of this pdf file and save it locally.
-The following function converts each page of the input pdf into a new image using the above functions, store them into a list and save them locally to a new pdf stored into a new directory.
+We are now ready to apply this method to all pages of a PDF file in order to create a new version of this PDF file and save it locally.
+The following function converts each page of the input PDF into a new image using the above functions, stores them into a list and saves them locally to a new PDF stored in a new directory.

 ```
 def new_file_layout(filename, input_dir, store_dir):